Hamara Dil Aapke Paas Hai: Plot

 After a year, Avinash's childhood friend Khushi returns from the United States.
 She tries to win his heart, as she is in love with him.
 This arouses jealousy in Preeti, and she realizes the depth of her love for Avinash.
 Avinash's parents never approved of his living arrangement with Preeti and want him to marry Khushi.
 Avinash's mother eventually approaches Preeti and insists she will die with shame if her son marries a rape victim.
 She begs Preeti to send Avinash to Khushi.
 Instead of being outraged at this insulting request, Preeti sheds a few tears and agrees.
 Avinash moves back to his parents' house and agrees to marry Khushi.
 But Preeti's friend tells Khushi about what Avinash's mother did.
 Khushi calls off the wedding and tells Avinash the truth.
 On the other hand, Babloo comes to Preeti's house to take her and marry her since he wants to erase his mistakes by marrying her, and as nobody wants to marry a rape victim, her parents had no other option but to let her go.
 Eventually, Avinash shows up, stops Babloo from taking away Preeti, and then confronts everyone, including Preeti's parents, for trying to encourage Preeti to marry Babloo, then beats both Babloo and Bhavani as a punishment.
 Afterwards, Avinash tells Preeti that it's either her choice to leave him or stay with him, as he will always love her.
 In the end, Preeti and Avinash are reunited.

 Soundtrack

 The soundtrack of the film contains eight songs.
 The music is conducted by the duo Sanjeev–Darshan and the songs are written by Javed Akhtar.
-The song "Gham Hai Kyon" is a remake of the song "Kadhala Kadhala" with a slight change in instrumentation from the Tamil movie Avvai Shanmughi.
+The song "Gham Hai Kyun" is a remake of the song "Kadhala Kadhala" with a slight change in instrumentation from the Tamil movie Avvai Shanmughi.